library-data-platform/ldp/USER_GUIDE.md

 tenant_id | 1
 ```

-Unlike the main LDP tables in which IDs are unique (per tenant ID), the
+Unlike the main LDP tables in which IDs are unique, the history tables
-history tables accumulate many records with the same ID.
-Note also that
+accumulate many records with the same ID.
+Note also that if a value
-if a value in the source database changes more than once during the
+in the source database changes more than once during the interval
-interval between any two runs of the LDP loader, the LDP history will
+between any two runs of the LDP loader, the LDP history will only
-only reflect the last of those changes.
+reflect the last of those changes.

 ### Querying historical data